Inset shows Author Donald McPhail, with background photo of the author taken in 1959, at Giza.

 Contact Donald McPhail at: email@example.com

-“The Millionaires Cruise: Sailing Toward Black Tuesday” is a unique first novel by 75-year-old Donald McPhail, longtime freelance writer and for more than forty years a marketing executive in the airline and hospitality industries.
+“The Millionaires Cruise: Sailing Toward Black Tuesday” is a unique first novel by Donald McPhail, now 77 years old.
+He was a longtime freelance writer, and for more than forty years a marketing executive in the airline and hospitality industries.

-"The Peacemakers" is a sequel, and a powerful examination of human durability and cruelty.
+"The Peacemakers" is a sequel, due out in 2018.
+This is a powerful examination of human durability and cruelty.
 Despite explosive scenes of war, this is a gentle book, and an unwavering anti-war story.
 Meticulously researched, “The Peacemakers” is alive with tales of conflict and love, deceit and honor, politics and idealism.

 Set in Hawaii, Asia and South Africa, “The Peacemakers” is a provocative and original story that examines crucial questions and presents compelling examples of terrible cruelty and personal resilience, from the pre-war Thirties through the turbulent, Vietnam-dominated Seventies.